Trying to make hybrid stick?

 5. Neighbourhood Strategy.
 When employees come into the office it is usually to collaborate (focus work being successfully completed at home) they want a base that they can come back to, to be with their own team.
 These neighborhood spaces are shared with their team at the core, and as you move further from the core spaces, they are shared with surrounding teams, facilitating spontaneous interaction and collaboration.

 6. Formal Meeting Protocols.
-Many businesses find that for formal meetings which would previously have been held in a meeting room, a remote first strategy gives everyone equality of participation; not favoring an onsite group of employees in a meeting room.
+Many businesses find that for formal meetings which would previously have been held in a meeting room, a “remote first” strategy gives everyone equality of participation; not favoring an onsite group of employees in a meeting room.
 It is a protocol where everyone joins the meeting from their own laptop, regardless of location.
 For those in the office, that means providing small booths with good acoustic properties.

 7. Workplace Protocols/Neighbourhood Guide.
 Employees need to be clear about how to use the new work-settings, a simple neighborhood guide about the spaces and how they can be used.
 It also explains safety in the workplace and new features or technology that they may not be familiar with, such as booking and entry systems.
 This allows employees to make an informed choice of the work setting that is most effective for the task.
 This guide is best co-created in conjunction with team change champions.